abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can adjust my order

 **Acceptance Criteria:**
-- [ ] Quantity input field editable हो
+- [ ] Quantity input field editable should be implemented
-- [ ] Quantity update करने पर cart recalculate हो
+- [ ] Quantity update to do on cart recalculate should be implemented
-- [ ] Maximum available quantity validate हो
+- [ ] Maximum available quantity validate should be implemented
-- [ ] Zero quantity remove item करे
+- [ ] Zero quantity remove item should do
-- [ ] Optimistic UI update हो
+- [ ] Optimistic UI update should be implemented
-- [ ] Error handling proper हो (out-of-stock, price change)
+- [ ] Error handling proper should be (out-of-stock, price change)

 #### Story 3.5: Remove Cart Item
 **As a** shopper